 This is an extremely important, but oft-neglected skill in English conversation classes.
 Practice it in a really fun way with this challenging game.
 This conversation activity is one of the best ESL conversation activities for adults.

-Check out all the details here: Small Talk Speaking Activity ESL.
+Check out all the details here about one of the best TEFL conversation activities: Small Talk Speaking Activity ESL.

 The key is to tell your students not to worry about mistakes but to focus on speaking fluently.